john0819/MySQL-Database-Connection-Pool/README.md

 ## Usage
 Include the `ConnectionPool` module in your project and obtain database connections by calling `ConnectionPool::getInstance()->getConnection()`.
 Connections are automatically returned to the pool after use.

+## Contribution
+Suggestions for improvements and code contributions are welcome.
+Please submit Pull Requests or Issues.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.